 In addition, 41 interviews were carried out with professional stakeholders such as Jobcentre Plus staff, providers of employment support, retraining and rehabilitation, GPs, public health officials and medical officers with DWP, the interviews with GPs and benefit officers revealing that both groups now encourage people to work wherever possible.

 The findings suggest that IB claimants who are interested in working or returning to work need support in several ways.
 These include suitable training, physical and mental rehabilitation and financial advice.
 It is to be hoped that all relevant government ministers will read the report and take note of the findings.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.